dlstreamer/pipeline-server/docs/running_video_analytics_serving.md

 # Selecting Pipelines and Models at Runtime

-The models and pipelines loaded by the Video Analytics Serving microservice can be selected at runtime by volume mounting the appropriate directories when starting the container.
+The models and pipelines loaded by the Intel(R) DL Streamer Pipeline Server microservice can be selected at runtime by volume mounting the appropriate directories when starting the container.